terminal-labs/class-labs/lab_006/lab_description.md

     └── files
         └── variables.yaml
 ```
-In this scenario, `map1.sls` is the salt state that will be importing variables from `variables.yaml`.
-In this exercise we will transorm our `/srv/pillar/groceries.sls` pillar file into a `variables.yaml` file located in a `files/` directory which will be the sister of our `/srv/salt/map1.sls` salt state.
-For the purpose of this lab using the `srv/salt` root directory as your package head is sufficient.
+In this scenario, `map1.sls` is the salt state file that will be importing variables from `variables.yaml`.
+In this exercise we will transorm our `/srv/pillar/groceries.sls` pillar file into a `variables.yaml` file located in a `files/` directory which will be the sister of our `/srv/salt/map1.sls` salt state file.
+For the purpose of this lab, using the `srv/salt/` root directory as your package head is sufficient.
 So your file system may look like:
 ```BASH
 ├── srv
 │   └── salt